This post may contain affiliate links.

 Instructions

-- Slice beef into chunks, season with salt and seasoning powder, boil on high heat until tender with about 3 cups of water.
+- Slice beef into chunks, season with salt and seasoning powder, and boil on high heat until tender with about 3 cups of water.
 Save Beef broth.

 - Tear leaves into pieces and wash perfectly.

-- Oil the cooking pot with 1 cup of oil and save the rest for later.
+- Oil the cooking pot with ¼ cup of oil and save the rest for later.

-- Avoid stirring with a cooking spoon at this point, now add beef broth with 4 cups of boiled water and shake the pot making sure water reaches the base.
+- Avoid stirring with a cooking spoon at this point.
+Now add beef broth with 4 cups of boiled water and shake the pot making sure water reaches the base.
 Shake pot using the handles.

 - Let it cook for about 30 minutes.